exini/dicom-streams/README.md

 The library is split in two projects.
 The `data` project defines data structures and common functionality with minimal dependencies and offers synchronous parsing of (possibly chunked) binary data.
-The `streams` project provides functionality for streaming DICOM data and pulls in Akka as a required dependency.
+The `streams` project provides functionality for streaming DICOM data and pulls in [Pekko](https://pekko.apache.org) as a required dependency.

 The logic of parsing and handling DICOM data is inspired by [dcm4che](https://github.com/dcm4che/dcm4che) which provides a far more complete (albeit blocking and synchronous) implementation of the DICOM standard.